freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 mongo --version
 ```

+To check your MongoDB version on Windows, you have to locate the installation directory.
+It is probably located at something like `C:\Program Files\MongoDB\Server\3.4\` where 3.4 is your version number.

 If your versions are lower than the prerequisite versions, you should update.

 Platform-specific guides to setting up a development environment: